osteele/kana-game/README.md

 - Multiple difficulty levels
 - Session timer and score tracking
 - Responsive design for both desktop and mobile
+- The game includes visually similar characters as distractors to help you learn to distinguish between them

 ## Prerequisites